Jonathan Adler: Career

 Adler opened his first store in SoHo, Manhattan in 1998 and today his designs are sold in 30 stores and over 1,000 retailers.
 His designs include pots and sofas.

 Adler has handled the interior decorator work of several commercial and residential projects.
 In 2004, he styled the Parker Palm Springs Hotel, the former Merv Griffin's Resort and Givenchy Spa property in Palm Springs, California.
 In 2016, he redesigned the hotel, extensively redoing the property including installing a seven-foot-tall bronze banana on the main lawn.

 Other projects include 225 Rector Place, Abington House (on the High Line), multiple Related Property apartment designs and a 2015 overhaul of the rooms, hallways, and outdoor areas at Eau Palm Beach.

 He speaks at home interior industry events and design-centric museums, such as IDS, IDS West, KBIS, and the Mint Museum.
 He has appeared as a guest on Good Morning America, The Oprah Winfrey Show, and several other national programs.

-On February 28, 2020, Jonathan Adler announced that he would be designing cabanas for the DreamWorks Water Park located at American Dream in East Rutherford, New Jersey, the waterpark opened on October 1, 2020, but the cabanas opened on December 9, 2020.
+On February 28, 2020, Adler announced that he would be designing cabanas for the DreamWorks Water Park located at American Dream in East Rutherford, New Jersey; the water park opened on October 1, 2020, but the cabanas opened on December 9, 2020.

 In 2022, Adler hosted an interior design instructional series produced by Wondrium.

 On January 8, 2025, it was announced that the Jonathan Adler brand had been acquired by private equity firm Consortium Brand Partners.
-The sale was reported to have closed on Dec.
-23, 2024.
+The sale was reported to have closed on December 23, 2024.

+Design philosophy

-In a 2015 interview with The Wall Street Journal, Adler described his design philosophy as “modern American glamour and eccentricity”, emphasizing that he believes “everyone deserves a soupçon of glamour in every bit of their home”.
+In a 2015 interview with the Wall Street Journal, Adler described his design philosophy as "modern American glamour and eccentricity", emphasizing that he believes "everyone deserves a soupçon of glamour in every bit of their home".
 He discussed the recurring themes in his work, including mid-century modern influences blended with humor and bold color.
-Adler also highlighted projects such as his renovation of Le Parker Méridien Palm Springs, where he infused a sense of “swinging style” and vintage sophistication.
-He credited designers like Alexander Girard as major inspirations, praising their ability to create design that is “personal and chic at the same time”.

-Design Philosophy

-In a 2015 interview with The Wall Street Journal, Adler described his design philosophy as “modern American glamour and eccentricity”, emphasizing that he believes “everyone deserves a soupçon of glamour in every bit of their home”.
-He discussed the recurring themes in his work, including mid-century modern influences blended with humor and bold color.
-Adler also highlighted projects such as his renovation of Le Parker Méridien Palm Springs, where he infused a sense of “swinging style” and vintage sophistication.
-He credited designers like Alexander Girard as major inspirations, praising their ability to create design that is “personal and chic at the same time”.
+Adler also highlighted projects such as his renovation of Le Parker Méridien Palm Springs, where he infused a sense of "swinging style" and vintage sophistication.
+He credited designers like Alexander Girard as major inspirations, praising their ability to create design that is "personal and chic at the same time".